realmagicgreen/magicgreen-gridsome/content/posts/2018-05-15-byebye-plastic-bags.md

 ---
 title: Byebye plastic bags
-subtitle: Youth Driven Change to get the people of Bali to say no to plastic bags.
+subtitle: "Youth Driven Change to get the people of Bali to say no to plastic bags."
 description: "Byebye plastic bags is an initiative from children to force people to say no to plastic bags, because of the enormous environmental pollution they cause."
 date: 2018-05-15
 published: true